uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_C.md

 /CC170C/Consignment/HouseConsignment/DepartureTransportMeans = "N"<br />
 ELSE IF (/CC015C/Consignment/DepartureTransportMeans is NOT PRESENT OR<br />
 /CCA15D/Consignment/DepartureTransportMeans is NOT PRESENT) AND<br />
-(/CC015C/Consignment/HouseConsignment/DepartureTransportMeans is NOT PRESENT<br />
+(/CC015C/Consignment/HouseConsignment/DepartureTransportMeans is NOT PRESENT OR<br />
 /CCA15D/Consignment/HouseConsignment/DepartureTransportMeans is NOT PRESENT) AND<br />
 (/CC013C/Consignment/DepartureTransportMeans is NOT PRESENT OR<br />
 /CCA13D/Consignment/DepartureTransportMeans is NOT PRESENT) AND<br />